 2022 Genesis G70

 Finally, we turn to another Hyundai Genesis sports car, this time under the Genesis brand as an independent marque.
-The G70 may appear more of a luxury sedan to the uninitiated, but those in the know are aware of the racing genes that form the basis of this Hyundai’s DNA.
+The G70 may appear more of a luxury sedan to the uninitiated, but those in the know, know the racing genes that form the basis of this Hyundai’s DNA.

-The G70 has undergone some redesign for the 2022 model year, receiving a more aggressive front-end design, which we think helps a lot in boosting the sports car profile of this model.
-Furthermore, it comes with a 252hp engine as standard, but the available 365hp twin-turbo upgrade really delivers on the sporty potential of the G70.
-Combined with the sport-tuned suspension it makes for a really unforgettable drive.
+The G70 has undergone some redesign for the 2022 model year, receiving a more aggressive front-end design, which helps boost the sports car profile of this model.
+Furthermore, it comes with a 252hp engine as standard, but the available 365hp twin-turbo upgrade delivers on the sporty potential of the G70.
+Combined with the sport-tuned suspension, it makes for an unforgettable drive.

-Arguably the greatest aspect of this Hyundai Genesis sports car is that it beautifully ties together the most sumptuous and luxurious aspects of driving to create a really high-end offering.
-The N models are certainly the core of Hyundai’s sports car series, but it’s also encouraging to see that their luxury wing is looking to further enhance the company’s credentials in performance metrics.
+The most significant aspect of this Hyundai Genesis sports car is that it beautifully combines the most sumptuous and luxurious driving elements to create a high-end offering.
+The N models are undoubtedly the core of Hyundai’s sports car series.
+Still, it’s also encouraging that their luxury division is looking to further enhance the company’s credentials in performance metrics.

-The G70 gets gorgeous leather interiors – even in a sporty and seductive red leather if you want – sleek brushed metal detailing, and the bold, powerful lines on the exterior mixed with the black-finish alloy wheels create something really impressive.
-It’s a head-turner for sure.
+The G70 gets gorgeous leather interiors – even in a sporty and seductive red leather if you want – sleek brushed metal detailing, and the bold, powerful lines on the exterior mixed with the black-finish alloy wheels create something awe-inspiring.
+It’s a head-turner, for sure.

-The front-end signature inverse pentagon grille is even made lower and wider, and then further accented by gorgeous quad LED headlights with lines so sharp you’d feel you could cut yourself on them.
+The front-end signature inverse pentagon grille is made lower and wider and further accented by gorgeous quad LED headlights with sharp lines.

 Conclusion: Late to the Party, but Still a Major Player

-Hyundai may still not be known for its sports car models in general, but the N series in particular is set to change all of that.
-Furthermore, as Genesis continues to grow as a global brand, there seems to be plenty of scope for luxury sports car models in the future.
+Hyundai may still not be known for its sports car models in general, but the N series, in particular, is set to change all of that.
+Furthermore, as Genesis continues to grow as a global brand, there is plenty of scope for luxury sports car models in the future.